Tomball Child Support Termination Guide

 free consultation

-Like most cities, Tomball, Texas terminates child support obligation when their child has reached a certain age.
+Like most cities, Tomball, TX, terminates child support obligations when the child has reached a certain age.
 It’s referred to as the age of majority when the child has graduated from high school.
-However, some states extend child support payments until the child is 21 years old.
+However, some states extend child support payments until the child reaches 21 years of age.
 Others extend the support for even longer.
-This extension depends on whether the adult child has pursued tertiary education, meaning they want to go to college.
-Other considerations could be that the adult child has a disability of some kind.
+This extension depends on whether the adult child has pursued tertiary education, indicating a desire to attend college.

 Child Support Termination Details

-“Age of majority” refers to the legal age established under state law, at which a person is considered an adult and has the right and responsibility to make certain legal choices.
+“Age of majority” refers to the legal age established under state law at which a person is considered an adult and has the right and responsibility to make confident legal choices.
 Many noncustodial parents use the age of majority as their reason to terminate child support payments, and a court cannot overturn it.

-Outside of this, many states also have statutory or case laws allowing for an order of college support.
-College support is decided either through court order or by voluntary agreement of all parties.
-Noncustodial parents in all states have the option to support their college-bound child, but Tomball, Texas does not have any statute or case law holding parents to that duty.
+Many states have statutory or case laws that allow for an order of college support.
+College support is determined either through a court order or by the voluntary agreement of all parties.
+Noncustodial parents in all states have the option to support their college-bound child.
+However, Tomball, TX, does not have any statute or case law requiring parents to fulfill this particular duty.

 Mentally or physically disabled children who cannot support themselves at the legal age are entitled to extended support.
-The Tomball, Texas municipal court requires parents to support their adult disabled children.
+The Tomball municipal court requires parents to help their adult disabled children.
 This support extends indefinitely, and the parents must ensure that their child is well provided for.

-Given a good record of providing support for your child, as the noncustodial parent, you’re entitled to the termination of your child’s financial support once they’ve reached the age of majority.
-It’s best to talk to a Tomball, Texas child support lawyer to learn more about the details and the proceedings that will occur once you go through with the termination process.
+If you have a good record of providing support for your child, you’re entitled to the termination of your child’s financial support once they’ve reached the age of majority.
+However, we don’t advise making this decision without legal counsel.
+Stopping your support prematurely could result in hefty back payments or other penalities.
+It’s best to talk to one of our child support lawyers in Houston, Sugar Land, Katy, or Tomball to learn more about child support termination or custody modification.